Alternative education: United Kingdom

 In 2003, there were about 70 schools in the United Kingdom offering education based on philosophies differing from that of the mainstream pedagogy, about half of which are Steiner-Waldorf schools.
 Summerhill School, established by A.S.
 Neill in 1921, was the first democratic school; most have since closed, except for Summerhill, Sands School, Hebden Bridge School and democratic schools for children and young people.
-Though most alternative schools were until recently all fee-paying, state-funded Free Schools were introduced in 2011, only two of which alternative education: the Steiner Academy Frome, Somerset, and the Steiner Academy Hereford.
+Though most alternative schools were until recently all fee-paying, state-funded Free Schools were introduced in 2011, only two of which offer alternative education: the Steiner Academy Frome, Somerset, and the Steiner Academy Hereford.

 The United Kingdom also has alternative provision schools and centres, designed to prevent exclusions from mainstream school, or improve behavioural problems so that students can re-access mainstream education.
 Since 1993, some of the centres have been referred to as Pupil Referral Units (PRU).
 These units are run by the local authority.

 In recent years, in addition to Pupil Referral Units, many privately funded units (operated by businesses or charities) have set up versions of PRUs.
 These are known as private providers of alternative provision.

 The influx of private businesses entering the sector has led to concerns being raised by Ofsted and the Department for Education in relation to so called illegal schools operating.
 Illegal schools refer to alternative provision centres providing students with a full time education without first registering properly as a school.
 Operating in this way means that providers avoid inspection by Ofsted.

 United States

-A variety of educational alternatives exist at the elementary, secondary and tertiary level in four categories: school choice, independent schools and home-based education.
+A variety of educational alternatives exist at the elementary, secondary and tertiary level in three categories: school choice, independent schools and home-based education.
 The U.S. Department of Education's document State Regulation of Private Schools reports on the legal requirements that apply to K-12 private schools in each of the states, including any curriculum requirements.
 The report states that it is intended as a reference for public and nonpublic school officials and state policy-makers.
 The report confirms that similar areas of education are approached in a variety of ways.
 Trade schools and vocational colleges are also an alternate route to four year traditional college programs.